 Are you talking to the decision maker?
 Make sure you are!

 A pitch is a only a pitch if there’s a possibility of closing the deal on the same meeting.
-Not that being prepared for meetings isn’t good practice but there’s a significant difference between a sales call that’s for prospecting and for a pitch.
+Not that being prepared for meetings isn’t good practice but there’s a significant difference between a sales call that’s for sales prospecting and for a pitch.

 If you’re pitching to a non-decision maker, you’re wasting both your time and theirs.